EvidenceN/Graphs/Notes/Lecture_1/slides1.md

 • Use a dictionary with sets to represent the edges of a particular vertex to other neighboring vertices
 • adjacencyList[i] is a list of all the edges to its neighbors for vertex i

+### ADJACENCY LIST RUNTIME/SPACE COMPLEXITIES

+• Space: O(vertices2)
+    • Imagine a dense graph
+• Add vertex: O(1)
+• Remove vertex: O(vertices)
+• Add edge: O(1)
+• Remove edge: O(1)
+• Find edge: O(1)
+• Get all edges: O(1)

+### ADJACENCY MATRIX

+• Use a matrix to represent whether or not there exists an edge between two vertices
+• matrix[i][j] is True if there exists an edge from vertex i to vertex j

+### ADJACENCY MATRIX RUNTIME/SPACE COMPLEXITIES

+• Space: O(vertices2)
+    • Even in a sparse graph, but good for dense graphs b/c lists are space efficient
+• Add vertex: O(vertices2)
+• Remove vertex: O(vertices2)
+• Add edge: O(1)
+• Remove edge: O(1)
+• Find edge: O(1)
+• Get all edges: O(vertices)

+### ADJACENCY MATRIX VS. ADJACENCY LISTS

+• The best representation mainly depends on whether or not the graph is sparse/dense and what you’re optimizing for (space/runtime)
+• Representing dense graphs are probably better with adjacency matrix because lists are very space efficient in comparison to dictionaries/sets
+• You’ll probably deal with more adjacency lists

+## Graph Traversals

+• There are two primary ways to traverse a graph: Depth-first and Breadth-first
+• Traversal vs. Search
+    • In a search, you stop once you find the node you’re searching for
+    • In a traversal, you traverse the entire graph

+### DEPTH-FIRST TRAVERSAL

+• Traverse the graph in a depth-ward motion using a stack/recursion

+### DEPTH-FIRST TRAVERSAL ITERATIVE PSEUDOCODE

+Picture in notebook

+### DEPTH-FIRST TRAVERSAL RECURSIVE PSEUDOCODE

+Picture in notebook

+### BREADTH-FIRST

+• Traverse the graph in a breadth-ward motion using a queue
+• Very useful for finding shortest path from node to node

+### BREADTH-FIRST SEARCH PSEUDOCODE

+Picture in notebook